Sic Parvis Magna Sample Chapter—History of Hawkins

 “He said a brown leather journal.
 Like a book, with the letter H in the leather cover.”

 “Ah, that would be this.”
-John walked to the writing table and lifted a leather-covered book from it.
+John walked to the writing table and handed Francis a leather-covered book.
 A dark-brown leather cord bound it closed.

 “Thank you for sharing this story with me.
-Will you tell me more about your father’s travels in the future?” he asked, his voice shy.
+Will you tell me more about your father’s travels in the future?” he asked.

 Read the next scene, from the historical fiction novel Sic Parvis Magna, “Francis Sees Hawkins’s Affairs”